apache/skywalking-banyandb/ui/README.md

 ## Setting up Environment Variables

-First, you need to copy .env.example as .env.development.local.
+First, you need to copy `.env.example` as `.env.development.local`.
 The environment variables explanation is as follows:

 1. `VITE_API_PROXY` is to enable proxy to a API backend.
 2. `VITE_MONITOR_PROXY` is to enable proxy to a monintor backend.